ucsd-cse12-f22/ucsd-cse12-f22.github.io/syllabus.md

 There are a few components to your grade in the course:

 - Course engagement activities (weekly quizzes and surveys) (20%)
-- Programming assignments (20%)
+- Programming assignments (40%)
-- Programming assessments (exams) (60%)
+- Programming assessments (exams) (40%)

 Letter grades will be assigned based on the following grading scale:

 ![Grades](grades.png)

-We will not round grades up.
 We may adjust the above scale to be more lenient (depending on a number of factors that we will not publicize), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale for individual students.

-In addition, you must average **65%** on the programming assessments (exams) in order to pass the course.

 <h3>Problem Sessions – Lecture</h3>